ashk123/psplife/readme.md

 psp-cmake ..
 make
 ```
-If everything goes well, you will see a .EBP file.
+If everything goes well, you will see a .PBP file.

 ### More